Indicia-Team/warehouse/UPGRADE-v2.md

 -- This forces any new records to rebuild in the cache.
 UPDATE system SET last_scheduled_task_check='#datetime#' WHERE name='cache_builder';

+-- Ensure inserts since we started are in new cache.
+INSERT INTO cache_occurrences_functional_v2
+SELECT o.* FROM cache_occurrences_functional o
+LEFT JOIN cache_occurrences_functional _v2 o2 ON o2.id=o.id
+WHERE o2.id IS NULL
+AND o.updated_on > '#datetime#';

+-- Plus ensure any updates and deletes are applied.
+INSERT INTO work_queue(task, entity, record_id,
+    params, cost_estimate, priority, created_on)
+  SELECT 'task_cache_builder_update', 'occurrence', id,
+    CASE deleted WHEN true THEN '{"deleted":true}'::json ELSE NULL END, 100, 2, now()
+  FROM occurrences
+  WHERE updated_on>'#datetime#'
+  ORDER BY id;

 DROP VIEW cache_occurrences;
 DROP VIEW detail_occurrence_associations;
 DROP VIEW list_occurrence_associations;